 Patrick joined TP Legal in 2013.
-With over fifteen years’ experience in the world of planning, environment and heritage law, Patrick has a detailed understanding of the legal framework, and an ability to cut through to the most pertinent issues in any dispute.
+Now with more than twenty years’ experience in the world of planning, environment and heritage law, Patrick has a detailed understanding of the legal and policy framework, and an ability to cut through to the most pertinent issues in any dispute.

 Before joining TP Legal, Patrick was Managing Principal Solicitor at the Victorian Government Solicitor’s Office, responsible for advising the state government in relation to legal issues in planning, environment and heritage.
 Prior to that he was Special Counsel at Maddocks.

-Some of Patrick’s areas of interest include planning scheme interpretation, enforcement, existing use rights, subdivision issues (including public open space contributions and development contributions), coastal planning, the management of native vegetation and ministerial interventions.
-Patrick also has a great deal of experience in relation to restrictive covenants, section 173 agreements and other agreements relating to land use and development.
-This gives him an understanding of the interplay between planning and property law.
+Some of Patrick’s areas of interest include planning scheme interpretation, enforcement, existing use rights, subdivision issues (including public open space contributions and development contributions), rural planning, native vegetation and ecology, renewable energy projects, and ministerial interventions.
+Patrick is also recognised for his expertise and experience in relation to restrictive covenants and section 173 agreements, including interpretation and variations.

 Patrick also has a broader skill-set beyond those typical planning issues.
 These include his skills in administrative law and statutory interpretation, the development of primary and secondary legislation, Aboriginal cultural heritage, mining and extractive industries, the growth areas infrastructure contribution (GAIC) and environmental impact assessment at Federal and State levels.

-Patrick is a skilled and experienced advocate, having appeared in hundreds of proceedings before VCAT, Planning Panels Victoria and other forums.
+Patrick is a skilled and experienced advocate, having appeared in hundreds of proceedings before VCAT, Planning Panels Victoria and other forums, and also having conducted hearings as Chair.
 He has also managed a range of statutory approvals associated with large government infrastructure projects.